peiche/tippy.css/README.md

 ### Browser support

-Tippy.css has been tested in Internet Explorer 9-11 and the latest versions of Chrome, Firefox, Edge (yay Windows 10 Insider program), and Vivaldi (my browser of choice).
+Tippy.css has been tested in Internet Explorer 9-11 and the latest versions of Chrome, Firefox, Edge (yay Windows 10 Insider program), Vivaldi (my browser of choice), and Safari.

 ### Known issues